 It is true that you might develop side effects from the vaccine.
 But it is important to understand that this is normal and expected for some people.
 These symptoms reflect the body’s initial immune response to the vaccine, which is precisely why the vaccine is being administered.
 For most people, these symptoms are mild and temporary, usually lasting hours but up to one to two days.
 We don’t recommend you take over-the-counter (OTC) medications like acetaminophen (Tylenol®), ibuprofen (Advil®, Motrin®), or aspirin before or within 24 hours after receiving the vaccine.
 These medications may reduce the immune response to the vaccine.
 But as always, check with your healthcare provider for advice regarding the use of over-the-counter medications in your particular case.

 Typical side effects include pain at the site of the injection, tiredness, headache, muscle and joint pain, fever, and chills.
-Headache occurred in about 60% of people getting the Moderna vaccine and in 38% of those receiving the Pfizer vaccine.
+Headache occurred in about 60% of people getting the Moderna vaccine, 38% of those receiving the Pfizer vaccine, and about 40% of those receiving the Johnson & Johnson vaccine.

 Putting this into perspective, the side effects of the vaccine are usually mild, short-lived, and are the body’s normal and expected response to the vaccine.
 COVID-19 infections can be severe and life-threatening, affecting you, your family, and friends.
 Even if COVID-19 symptoms are mild, emerging evidence suggests that a substantial proportion of people may be left with lingering long-term and potentially disabling symptoms (e.g. fatigue, poor exercise tolerance, cognitive impairment).
 We are living in a pandemic and until enough people get immunity through vaccinations, this health emergency will not end.